Laramie Plains Museum: History

 At the urging of Wyoming Republican party leaders, Edward mounted an unsuccessful run for governor of the newly created state of Wyoming in 1892.
 He was later elected mayor of Laramie in 1918, serving one term.
 Jane Ivinson died on November 9, 1915.
 Upon her death, Ivinson turned his attentions to philanthropy.
-Over the course of the next 10 years he would pay for the construction of a modern hospital in Laramie, fund the completion of the city's St. Matthews Cathedral, erect a monument to veterans of WW I and donate significant parcels of property to the Episcopal Church (most of which had originally been in his wife's name).
+Over the course of the next 10 years he would pay for the construction of a modern hospital in Laramie, fund the completion of the city's St. Matthew's Cathedral, erect a monument to veterans of the First World War and donate significant parcels of property to the Episcopal Church (most of which had originally been in his wife's name).

 In 1921 Edward deeded the house and grounds of his palatial mansion to the Episcopal Church.
 The church used the estate as a boarding school for girls, adding the Virginia Cottage in 1924 and finally closing in 1958.
 He remarried in 1921 at the age of 90 to Augusta Haley, the 78-year-old widow of a deceased family friend and oft time business partner Ora Haley.
 The couple lived together for only a few months before they separated and eventually divorced.

 Shortly before Ivinson's death, Ivinson created a trust funded by his entire remaining estate to build and maintain a home for elderly ladies.
 It had long been a dream of his first wife Jane to secure a place for ladies without means, where they could comfortably live their remaining years.
 Edward Ivinson died on April 9, 1928, at the age of 97 in his suite of rooms in the Brown Palace Hotel in Denver, Colorado.
 After his death, the trust constructed the facility which is still in operation today.
 The Ivinson Home for Ladies occupies its beautiful original structure in Laramie, Wyoming and still relies in part on the Ivinson trust for its operations.

 The mansion Edward gave to the Episcopal Church was eventually abandoned when it became a burden on the church's finances.
 It fell into ruin after the closure of the school, but was acquired by the Laramie Plains Museum Association in 1972.
 The restored house houses the museum's collections and offices, and is used for events.
 It was listed on the National Register of Historic Places on February 3, 1972.